 In case you haven't noticed, I've been running a little contest here for the past two weeks that revolves around the College World Series.
-Seven people have already entered and have a tiny head start.
+Seventeen people have already entered and have a tiny head start.
 But, it is not too late to get in on the action.
 There are plenty more points to be earned and no one is even close to locking this thing up yet.
 So here is all you have to do- fill out a College World Series bracket.

 Keep in mind that this bracket is nothing like filling out a March Madness bracket.
 The reason for that is because of the loser's bracket.
 But, I am going to try to make this as simple as I can.
 Here is my homemade bracket.
 Click on it to hopefully see a bigger view.

 Here is a how the bracket breaks down.
-There are two groups in the bracket- A and B. Each group has six games in it.
+There are two groups in the bracket- A and B. Each group has six games is it.
 All you have to do is guess who is going to win each of the games as they advance towards the championship round.

 After that, you should have a team advancing out of group A. Do the same for group B. Those two teams are your final teams.
 In the CWS, they play a best of three series for the championship.
 Pick who you think will win it all and if they will win it in two games or three.
 Then, for a tie breaker, guess how many runs will be scored in the championship series (the final two or three games).